By Edward C. Green

 In his newly published memoir, On the Fringe: Confessions of a Maverick Anthropologist, the American medical anthropologist Edward Crocker Green has given his readers a valuable, candid, and somewhat troubling narrative that is also filled with warmth, conviction, naivety, dry humor, and some remorse.

-Green would also establish public health programs in various parts of the developing world dealing with global health challenges such as HIV/AIDS, primary health care, family planning, child nutrition, water and sanitation, and maternal-child health (a “diarrhea man” in Bangladesh) that led to appointments at the Harvard School of Public Health and John Hopkins University in the US.
-For his efforts, he received the occasional award from an African head of state and became a consultant for an American president’s global health program, and a member of the Presidential Advisory Council on HIV/AIDS
+Green would also establish public health programs in various parts of the developing world that dealt with global health challenges such as HIV/AIDS, primary health care, family planning, child nutrition, water and sanitation, and maternal-child health (a “diarrhea man” in Bangladesh) that led to appointments at the Harvard School of Public Health and John Hopkins University in the US.

 And yet, for all his achievements and success, which includes publishing nine books chronicling his time working in international health and its challenges, there hung a low, dark cloud overhead.
 Right from the outset of the book, Green is candid about his anxiety, self-doubt, and depression (on consultancies abroad and fearing the paralyzing grip of imposter syndrome, Green often had with him an emergency valium in case of a serious panic attack).
 He also suffered from Accelerated Aging Awareness Anxiety and Agoraphobia when traveling, abroad.
 As if that weren’t enough, there was also parental conflict, particularly with his controlling mother that contributed to him becoming a hoodlum and hippie.

-This was certainly a far cry from the lives of his upper-crust New England ancestors.
-In other words, Boston Brahmins who were the architects of American colonization including Governor John Winthrop of Massachusetts Bay Colony, an influential personality in the founding of the second major settlement in New England after Plymouth Colony and who reportedly coined the phrase “city upon a hill” as a Puritan blueprint for further New England colonial development, and Samuel Seabury, America’s first Episcopal Bishop, Loyalist and slave-owner.
+His ancestors were wealthy and influential New Englanders.
+In other words, “Boston Brahmins”, architects of American colonial experience that included Governor John Winthrop of Massachusetts Bay Colony, an influential personality in the founding of the second major settlement in New England after Plymouth Colony ( (Winthrop reportedly coined the phrase “city upon a hill” as a Puritan blueprint for further New England colonial development).
+Samuel Seabury, America’s first Episcopal Bishop, Loyalist and slave-owner was also kinfolk.

-But like some children of high society parents with high expectations for their kids, these pressures mounted to the point where rebellion was almost inevitable.
-The early years of Green’s student life is a literal joyride of pre-adolescent mischief-making-like episodes of Hal Roach’s “Our Gang” (“Little Rascals”) comedies that began in the early 1920s and concluded in the mid-1950s when Green’s high school hijinks kick-started.
-Unlike the Little Rascals capers, these ones were darker, and filled with existential angst.
+The early years of his student life is a literal joyride of pre-adolescent mischief-making-like episodes of Hal Roach’s “Our Gang” (“Little Rascals”) comedies.
+Unlike the Little Rascals capers, however, these activities were darker and filled with existential angst.

 Nevertheless, the reputation of being a rabble-rouser followed him into his adult professional career as an applied medical anthropologist often by speaking truth to power ("instead of teaching introductory anthropology for the rest of my life, I could be saving lives by applying the useful things anthropology had to offer”).
 None more so than with his HIV/AIDS prevention work in sub-Saharan Africa during the 1990s.
 Together with a handful of epidemiologists and biomedical researchers, Green advocated for behavior change as a more effective method of HIV prevention rather than condoms or testing strategies.
 It was an indigenous lesson he learned from Uganda’s early approach to fighting HIV infection.